trinodb/trino-python-client/README.md

 Clone the repository and go inside the code directory.
 Then you can get the version with `./setup.py --version`.

-We recommend that you use `virtualenv` for development:
+We recommend that you use Python3's `venv` for development:

 ```
-$ virtualenv .venv
+$ python3 -m venv .venv
 $ . .venv/bin/activate
-# TODO add requirements.txt: pip install -r requirements.txt
 $ pip install .
 ```

-For development purpose, pip can reference the code you are modifying in a *virtualenv*:
+For development purpose, pip can reference the code you are modifying in a *virtual env*:

 ```
+$ pip install -e .
+# To additionally install all dependencies for development run below command
-$ pip install -e .[tests]
+$ pip install -e '.[tests]'
 ```

-That way, you do not need to run `pip install` again to make your changes applied to the *virtualenv*.
+That way, you do not need to run `pip install` again to make your changes applied to the *virtual env*.

 When the code is ready, submit a Pull Request.